The Best Method: Cloud vs. Physical Storage for Digital Evidence

 Read more in our blog about how to securely share digital evidence with prosecutors and other agencies.

-Although steps can be taken to mitigate these problems, there is always a risk of data loss or theft inherent in physical evidence storage.
 This is a significant limitation of physical evidence storage compared to cloud-based solutions, which often have built-in redundancy and disaster recovery features.

 Data is Siloed

-Say you have multiple pieces of digital evidence across different but connected cases.
-Some evidence may be stored on DVDs, others on hard drives.
-Different mediums containing this evidence will be located in different evidence rooms.
-It will become very time-consuming and inefficient when gathering all evidence for an investigation.
+Different media containing this evidence will be located in different evidence rooms.
+It will become very time-consuming and inefficient when gathering all the evidence for an investigation.
 This can delay the investigation process and potentially compromise the case.

 This evidence, including body cameras, dashcam recordings, and interview footage, failed to reach prosecutors after it was discovered that they weren't tagged or categorized appropriately.
 Discrepancies like this were only discovered after an internal audit by the department.